 Quick Tips for Finding Shorts

-Areas in constant water contact, like the bilge pumps, live well pumps and the washdown, are often the cause of body shorts.
+Areas in constant water contact, like the bilge pumps, live well pumps, and the washdown, often cause body shorts.

 How You Can Avoid Short on a Boat